IT'S NOT EASY GROWING YOUR BUSINESS

 What if I've signed up for a market/event, but have never sold here?

-A few days in advance of each of our market/event dates, we send a "logistics" email to registrants.
+Our FAQs tab includes all the info you need to set up and sell.
+Simply click on the market you've registered for.
 This includes load in/load out times times, parking, map of the location, promotional graphics and much more.
 Further, at the point of registration - lots of information is provided; such as estimated attendance, vendor compilation, requirements for merchandising and other pertinent information.

 Do I have to attend the market every time it happens?
 Our market model allows for lots of flexibility.
 In fact, we discourage vendors from attending each and every market.
 Plus, who doesn't need a day off every so often?
 Instead, we like that our vendor compliation changes up from week to week.
-It's simple - our vendor application allows you to pick and choose your dates of attendance.
-Please note, once you've committed to that date we will charge you for that date.
-We require 48-hours notice of any changes to your schedule.
-Furthermore, any no shows will be charged the regular rate, and any future dates may be crossed off our books, e.g. no show, no notice, no market for you ever again.
-We take this very, very seriously.
+It's simple - our market registrations allow you to pick and choose your dates of attendance.

 Will I be the only vendor selling a particular product, e.g. will I have the market cornered and all to myself?